iequivocality/bemiho/README.md

 ![alt text](logo.png)
-> Utility for dowloading blogs of various Japanese idols
+> Utility for dowloading blogs of various Japanese idols.
+Allows extraction for both photos and content.

 ## Table of Contents (Optional)